The Celebration Tour: Impact

-Due to the success of the Copacabana concert, the mayor of Rio de Janeiro, Eduardo Paes, expressed his desire to institutionalize the experience with free major shows every year until his term ending in 2028, titling the project as Todo Mundo no Rio.
+Due to the success of the Copacabana concert, the mayor of Rio de Janeiro, Eduardo Paes, expressed his desire to institutionalize the experience with free major shows every year until his term ends in 2028, titling the project Todo Mundo no Rio.
 The following year, American singer Lady Gaga was announced as the first official headliner under the new project, with a concert called Mayhem on the Beach.

 Set list

 The following set list was obtained from the concert held on October 14, 2023, at the O_{2} Arena in London, England, and additional sources.
 It does not represent all concerts for the duration of the tour.